 A capable leader cannot make up for a poorly trained unit, as an effective unit cannot overcome poor leadership.

 A great team is constructed with care.
 Leadership must direct a clear aligned message.
 Decisions must be unwavering and resolute.

 “When the common soldiers are too strong and their officers too weak, the result is insubordination.
 When the officers are too strong and the common soldiers too weak, the result is collapse.” -Sun Tzu

 Chapter 11: The Nine Situations

 In this chapter of The Art of War book, Sun Tzu discusses different challenges and stages you can expect during a campaign.
 It is critical that a general can first recognize which stage he is on in a campaign.
 Then adapt and direct his message clearly to his subordinates, then down to the common foot soldier.

 Without recognizing the stage of the campaign a general cannot adjust.
-With no adjustment to his current situation a general is sure to fail.
+With no adjustment to his current situation, a general is sure to fail.
 If a clear direction is not passed from his subordinates down to the units they command, disorganization will follow.

 7 of the situations or stages are listed below

-Anybody who has had a venture in marketing or especially starting their own business, many or all of these stages are relatable.
+For anybody who has had a venture in marketing or especially starting their own business, many or all of these stages are relatable.